Welcome

-As of April 2025, the Foundation represents over one hundred diagnosed individuals and their families.
+As of June 2025, the Foundation represents over three hundred patients and patient advocates.
 Age of diagnosis ranges from sixteen weeks old to seventy-one years old.
-Those diagnosed are represented by two variants; de novo and VUS KMT2C gene variants.
 Our families also include multi-generational families where each generation has a KMT2C chromosomal variant.
 We proudly stand as one community.

-The Foundation has established the first domestic natural history study for KMT2C in partnership with Citizen Health.
-Our international biorepository is generously hosted through Simons Searchlight.
-The KMT2C Foundation is also an active member of the Global Advocacy Alliance.
-As of May 2025 we are publicly listed with the National Organization for Rare Disease (NORD) database.
-Our rare disease report will be available via the NORD website is anticipated in early 2026.
+The Foundation has established the first natural history study for KMT2C in partnership with Citizen Health.
+Our biorepository and annual medical resurveys are generously hosted through Simons Searchlight, who also publish a quarterly report on KMT2C via Genes We Study.
+The KMT2C Foundation is an active member of Alliance for Genetic Etiologies of Neurodevelopmental Disorders and Autism which is hosted through Autism Science Foundation, the Global Advocacy Alliance, and is listed in the National Organization for Rare Disease (NORD) database.
+The KMT2C rare disease report is anticipated to be released via the NORD website in early 2026.

 Matthias Koch is an Assistant Professor for Biology at Texas A&M University, where his lab studies how the clinical important bacterial pathogen Pseudomonas aeruginosa interacts with the physical environment of the host to regulate its pathogenicity.